 Advent Claymore Convertible Securities and Income Fund of Beneficial Interest (AGC) Declares $0.05 Monthly Dividend

-Advent Claymore Convertible Securities and Income Fund of Beneficial Interest (NYSE:AGC) announced a monthly dividend on Tuesday, April 3rd, Wall Street Journal reports.
-Investors of record on Friday, April 13th will be given a dividend of 0.047 per share by the exchange traded fund on Monday, April 30th.
-This represents a $0.56 dividend on an annualized basis and a yield of 10.20%.
-The ex-dividend date of this dividend is Thursday, April 12th.
+Advent Claymore Convertible Securities and Income Fund of Beneficial Interest (NYSE:AGC) declared a monthly dividend on Tuesday, April 3rd, Wall Street Journal reports.
+Shareholders of record on Friday, April 13th will be given a dividend of 0.047 per share by the exchange traded fund on Monday, April 30th.
+This represents a $0.56 annualized dividend and a yield of 10.00%.
+The ex-dividend date is Thursday, April 12th.

-ILLEGAL ACTIVITY NOTICE: “Advent Claymore Convertible Securities and Income Fund of Beneficial Interest (AGC) Declares $0.05 Monthly Dividend” was originally reported by Macon Daily and is the property of of Macon Daily.
-If you are viewing this news story on another site, it was illegally copied and republished in violation of international copyright law.
-The legal version of this news story can be viewed at https://macondaily.com/2018/04/03/advent-claymore-convertible-securities-and-income-fund-of-beneficial-interest-agc-declares-0-05-monthly-dividend.html.
+ILLEGAL ACTIVITY NOTICE: This report was originally posted by Macon Daily and is owned by of Macon Daily.
+If you are accessing this report on another website, it was illegally copied and reposted in violation of United States & international copyright and trademark law.
+The legal version of this report can be read at https://macondaily.com/2018/04/10/advent-claymore-convertible-securities-and-income-fund-of-beneficial-interest-agc-declares-0-05-monthly-dividend-updated.html.

 Receive News & Ratings for Advent Claymore Convertible Securities and Income Fund of Beneficial Interest Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Advent Claymore Convertible Securities and Income Fund of Beneficial Interest and related companies with MarketBeat.com's FREE daily email newsletter.